 - Identify the hazards associated with each step.

 - Identify controls to eliminate or control those hazards.

 - Put controls in place and check to see if new hazards are created.

 - Proceed with the job and monitor the controls while you work.

-Other similar documents to a JSEA are a Job Safety Analysis (JSA), Safe Work Method Statements (SWMS) or Work Method Statements (WMS).
+Other similar documents to a JSA are a Job Safety and Environment Analysis (JSEA), Safe Work Method Statements (SWMS) or Work Method Statements (WMS).
 The purpose of these documents is to document from start to finish the step-by-step process that is needed for a work task or activity to be undertaken safely, acknowledging any high risk construction activities (See Code of Practice) and the environment.

-Pertrain has developed an effective JSEA template that we can customise to your organisation.
+Pertrain has developed an effective JSA / SWMS template that we can customise for your organisation.